 Many highly palatable, addictive, convenient foods are known to aggravate stress.
 With the goal of stress reduction, steer clear of the following:

-- Alcohol – Although some mistakenly assume alcohol helps them relax, it actually stimulates the production of the same hormones the body produces when under stress.
+- Alcohol – Although some mistakenly assume alcohol helps them relax, it actually stimulates the production of the same hormones your body produces when under stress.

-- Salty Foods – Commonly found in fast food and processed foods, excess amounts of sodium causes fluid retention, putting a strain on the heart and increasing blood pressure.
+- Salty Foods – Commonly found in fast food and processed foods, excess amounts of sodium causes fluid retention, putting a strain on your heart and increasing blood pressure.

 - Massage therapy

 Each of these stress-relieving approaches has valid, scientifically backed evidence demonstrating why it is valuable for stress reduction.

 However, few of us make the connection between what we eat and stress relief.
 Each with its own logical reason, the following six foods (and beverages) are beneficial to anyone who wants to prioritize relaxation in their lives.